animal-tree/Another-Version/2-Opposing-views.md

 ### B-

 Fall, 2019 my classes were much easier.
 I had to take Program Synthesis with Sri Pai, a professor I really like.
 It was still hard.
 B- was from a different systems professor.
 That's a whole story I'll add here.
+A was Program Synthesis, in which I educated Sree and the class about deep reinforcement learning for program synthesis, and got an A for his appreciation and my good teaching.

 And in Spring, 2020, I didn’t have to take classes, and worked in the office at the Med Center as my brain was just barely entering the first vestiges of recovery.
 I was [coming into the Med Center office regularly, working on the disease prognostication data and models on-site, and exercising more.](https://www.facebook.com/share/p/ShD9b4SeSA9Ebzbq/)